royw/appimage-configs/README.md

 - The path to its config file
 - A SHA256 hash for integrity verification

+Metadata fields:

+- `repo_hash` - Combined hash of all configs for quick change detection
+- `generated_at` - ISO timestamp of last generation

 The index is automatically regenerated when config files change.